congatudo/stuff/docs/rooting-conga.md

 	if you get a login prompt, type <code>root</code> as user

-	password may vary based on your model:
+	password may vary depending on your model:

 	 - for 3090: <code>3irobotics</code>[^1]
 	 - for 3x90 & 4090: <code>@3I#sc$RD%xm^2S&</code>[^2]

 	if you already [patched your Conga](adb-without-password.md) before, no login or password is required